como-instalar-y-configurar-visual-studio-code-cpp

 How to use Visual Studio Code and GCC with C++

-Visual Studio Code (VS Code) is a free, lightweight, and highly customizable code editor that we can use to develop in C++.
+Visual Studio Code (VS Code) is a free, lightweight, and highly customizable code editor that we can use for C++ development.

-VSCode does not include compilers by itself (it is only a text editor).
-To work with C++, we will need a compiler like GCC (g++) and the GDB debugger.
+VSCode does not include compilers by itself (it’s just a text editor).
+To work with C++ we will need a compiler like GCC (g++) and the GDB debugger.

-• GCC (GNU Compiler Collection) is a set of compilers developed by the GNU project, which includes compilers for various programming languages, including C++.
+• GCC (GNU Compiler Collection) is a set of compilers developed by the GNU project, which includes compilers for several programming languages, including C++.

 • G++ is specifically the GCC compiler for C++.